-There is no single cause for Anxiety Disorder, rather a number of risk factors that contribute to its development.
+There is no single cause, rather a number of risk factors that contribute to its development.
 Some of the factors include:

 - Genetics (i.e. differences in one’s genetic code and/or inherited genes that makes Students with Anxious Behaviours prone to anxiety) that make the individual vulnerable to developing Anxiety disorder.

 - Brain chemistry (i.e. imbalance in chemicals in the brain that regulate feelings and physical reactions).